stratus-ss/OpenShiftInfra_Docs/src/01-cluster-deploy/hub-cluster-readme.md

 ACM creates namespaces such as `local-cluster`, `open-cluster-management-agent`, `open-cluster-management-agent-addon`, and `multicluster-engine` during its setup.
 These namespaces are essential for managing the ACM stack, so it's important to ensure they do not already exist before deploying the operator.

-Once the operators `Advanced Cluster Management for Kubernetes` and `multicluster engine for Kubernetes` have finished installing, the hub cluster user interface will reload and provide the `All Clusters` and `local-cluster` menu items at the top of the user interface to allow swtiching from the RHACM cluster view to the local-cluster view.
+Once the operators `Advanced Cluster Management for Kubernetes` and `multicluster engine for Kubernetes` have finished installing, the hub cluster user interface will reload and provide the `All Clusters` and `local-cluster` menu items at the top of the user interface to allow switching from the RHACM cluster view to the local-cluster view.

 Refer to the [official documentation](https://docs.redhat.com/en/documentation/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/install/index) for more details.